Money Games for Kids

 Whether you want to practice subtracting or get your feet wet with investing, money games help you build real-life skills and confidence throughout your learning journey.
 With the right guidance and resources, a younger kid can learn how to properly manage their own money!

 From money lessons to math skills to video game development, Juni offers education for the real world.
 STEAM learning is super easy with our personalized 1:1 instruction.
-We also offer on-demand courses and bootcamps!

 No matter the format, Juni courses are fun & engaging online experiences.
 Where students learn the skills they need for future careers and hobbies, in subjects that are usually hard to find in traditional classrooms.
 All taught in a hands-on way that kids love!